missionpinball/mpf-docs/docs/gmc/reference/mpf-video-player.md

 An `MPFVideoPlayer` node can be placed anywhere in a slide or widget and offers the following custom properties.

+### hide_behavior:

+Single value, one of `"Restart"`, "`Pause`", `"Continue"`.
+Default: `"Restart"`

+This behavior is triggered when the video player visibility changes (either directly or from an ancestor node's visibility).

+#### `"Restart"`:

+When the video is not visible, playback stops.
+When the video becomes visible again, playback restarts from the beginning.

+#### `"Pause"`:

+When the video is not visible, playback is paused.
+When the video becomes visible again, playback resumes from where it left off.

+#### `"Continue"`:

+The video will play regardless of whether it is visible or not.

 ### end_behavior:

 Single value, one of `"Nothing"`, `"Remove Slide/Widget"`, `"Post Event"`.
 Default `"Nothing"`

+This behavior is triggered when the video playback finishes and the video is not set to loop.

 #### `"Nothing"`: